survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ## The Idea of Bundle Splitting

 With bundle splitting, you can push the vendor dependencies to a bundle of their own and benefit from client level caching.
 This can be done in such a way that the whole size of the application remains the same.
-Given there are more requests to perform, there’s a slight overhead.
+Given there are more requests to perform, there's a slight overhead.
 But the benefit of caching makes up for this cost.

 To give you a quick example, instead of having *app.js* (100 kB), you could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
 Now changes made to the application are cheap for the clients that have already used the application earlier.

 Caching comes with its problems.
 One of those is cache invalidation.
 A potential approach related to that is discussed in the *Adding Hashes to Filenames* chapter.

-Bundle splitting isn’t the only way out.
+Bundle splitting isn't the only way out.
 The *Code Splitting* chapter discusses another, more granular way.

 ## Adding Something to Split

-Given there’s not much to split into the vendor bundle yet, you should add something there.
+Given there's not much to split into the vendor bundle yet, you should add something there.
 Add React to the project first:

 ```bash
 npm install react --save